tunnckoCore/koa-ip-filter/README.md

 app.listen(1234)
 console.log('koa server start listening on http://localhost:1234')

-// if your IP (let say 123.48.92.77) not match to blacklisted IPs
+// if your IP (let say 123.48.92.77) not match to `opts.blacklist`ed IPs
-// it will display 'Hello World'
+// it will display 'Hello World', otherwise '403: Get out of here!'
 ```